 Support will continue within school and through external agencies where appropriate throughout the hierarchy of consequences to avoid the ultimate sanction of exclusion.
 This is always taken as a final resort.
-From Stage 9 a monitoring form will be used and the pupil will have a weekly meeting with the head teacher to discuss progress against targets.
+From Stage 9 a monitoring form will may be used (if appropriate to the needs of the child) and the pupil will have a weekly meeting with the head teacher to discuss progress against targets.
 This option will also be available for parents.